-First Lutheran School opened its doors in 1953 and has been providing Christian education to the children of First Lutheran and Ponca City since (that is 63 years).
-The program now encompasses 2-year olds through eighth grade.
+First Lutheran School opened its doors in 1953 and has been providing Christian education to the children of First Lutheran and Ponca City since.
+The program now encompasses birth through eighth grade.
 The Parochial Education Board and the school staff have worked tirelessly to maintain our enrollment and expand the scope of the programs offered.
 It is important to note that the proportion of students who are children of non-members has grown steadily.
 In this way the impact of the school as an outreach ministry to Ponca City has never been greater.

 On September 21, 1952, every man, woman, and child came with a shovel or a spade for the ground breaking ceremonies of the school’s first building.
 Charter members Eugene Wetzel and his sister Frida and Mr. and Mrs. Wm.
 Wolf were given the first honors.
 The very next morning A. J. Schwanke began excavating for the basement.
 Classes began a year later with 43 pupils enrolled in kindergarten and first grade.
 Miss Dorothea Feil served as principal and kindergarten teacher.
 Miss Margaret Kueffner taught first grade.
 One grade was added each year thereafter until 1959 when the sixth grade was added.

 In 1957 the Adventist Church building located on the west half of the school block was purchased and converted into a classroom.
 That same year a teacherage at 1038 N. Third was purchased for the use of the principal.

 The south wing of the school was dedicated on August 24, 1958.
 On December 10, 1961, the Wetzel Memorial Auditorium was dedicated.
 This addition was made possible by a gift from Frida and Eugene Wetzel.